erfan4lx/Ddoser-Tool-CloudFlare-Bypass/README.md

 # Ddoser-Tool-CloudFlare-Bypass
-The Best DDoS Attack Tool + Bypass Cloud Flare CDN For Priv8
+The Best DDoS Attack Tool + Bypass Cloud Flare and other CDN's For Priv8

 You can have any power plan of Ddoser tool you want, Just see Youtube video and contact with me :)